amyfrancis97/Multi-Omics-ML/README.md

 ### Reflections

-The biggest challenge was the small dataset size, which limits the potential of complex models.
+The biggest challenge was the small dataset size, which can make complex models a challenge.
 However, this also made the task more interesting and realistic in the context of biomedical applications, where sample sizes are often limited.

 ## 📁 Project Structure